 Term of Appointment:

-Applicants should send a CV, a letter of interest that shows how they meet the qualifications for the position as outlined above, and the names of at least two people that can serve as a source of reference.
+Applicants send a CV, a letter of interest that explains how they meet the qualifications for the position as outlined above, and the names of at least three people that can serve as a source of reference.

 Dr. Gottfried Hohmann